Pezz89/QMUL_Final_Project/README.md

 run_optimized_model_demo.sh
 Scoring of properly trained model: An optimized model generated during development has been included and will be scored on the demo dataset.
-Again this is purely a demonstration of correct operation, not performance.
+Again this is purely a quick demonstration of correct operation, not performance.

 run_optimized_model.sh
 Scores an optimized model on the full dataset.
-Assumes the full database exists in ./PCG_Physionet_Dataset in the project directory (Not included due to size limitations).
+This should run in a reasonable amount of time, as features and models are already computed.

+run_optimized_model_full.sh
+Train a model from scratch on the full dataset.
+This will take a considerable amount of time and requires significant computing power.
+This demonstrates the method used for development of the final algorithm.

 ./src/main.py --help
 The underlying interface used for training, optimization and scoring of models.